ayesha-siddiqui/HCI166-fall2021/README.md

 ### Azhar Khan ()

 ## INTRODUCTION
 Assalam u alaikum.
 Its Ayesha Siddiqui.
-I am doing my bachelors in BSCS from PAF-KIET and its my seven semester.
+I am doing my bachelors in BSCS from PAF-KIET and its my seven semester. my hobbies are painting, cycling and helping needy person. my long term goal is to become a web developer InshaAllah.